Pegoku/Diode-Laser-Cutter/Journal.md

 **Total time spent: 5.5h**

 # July 26th: Wiring the Y motors
 Today I wired and configured both Y motors, which was quite easy.
 Sadly, I didn't have a crimper in hand, nor the right connector, so I just used pin receptacles soldered to the stepper wires.
 First, I thought I had configured something wrong, (maybe too little current), so I increased the current to 3A, twice the motor current, but it still didn't work, it just vibrated.
-Then I had connected a motor phase in reverse, so I just swapped the wires, and it worked!
+Then I noticed I had connected a motor phase in reverse, so I just swapped the wires, and it worked!
 Then I played with them a bit, and also used the laser for the first time, which was quite fun.
 While doing that, I realised the motors were quite hot, and I didn't remember why.
 But while reviewing the config, I saw the 3A current 😅 , so I reduced it to the recommended 1.5A, and it worked perfectly.

 <video controls src="assets/build/PXL_20250726_225948615~2.mp4" title="Title"></video>